 Outdoor and Indoor PoE Camera Picks

-- Bullet PoE Cameras: Best for driveways, parking, long hallways.
+Bullet PoE Cameras: Optimal for driveways, parking, long hallways.
 Weatherproof, excellent at night.

-- Dome PoE Cameras: Wide coverage, discreet, tough to tamper with—perfect for lobbies and shop floors.
+Dome PoE Cameras: Wide coverage, discreet, tamper-resistant—ideal for lobbies and shop floors.

-- PTZ PoE Cameras: Pan, tilt, zoom—ideal for tracking action across big spaces.
+PTZ PoE Cameras: Pan, tilt, zoom—perfect for tracking action across large areas.

-- Multi-sensor PoE Cameras: Panoramic, ultra-wide coverage—no more blind spots.
+Multi-sensor PoE Cameras: Panoramic, ultra-wide coverage—minimizing blind spots.

 1. Plan Your Coverage